smXplorer/AlliGator/docs/source/alligator-version-history.rst

     + Added the ability to load a White Light Image and a ROI Mask Image
     + ROI selection and handling improvements
     + Added Tip strips for Plot Legends
-    + Various bug fixes and cosmetic changed
+    - Various Bug Fixes and cosmetic changed

 -------------------
 0.9.3 (2016-10-29):